 Good written risk documentation is both an art and a science; in the perfect world blending the writer and subject matter expert as one.
 Unfortunately, we do not live in a perfect world and this blend is difficult to find.
 Too many risk documents have either been badly written by the subject matter expert and or have been deemed content light and aspirational by the writer.

-To achieve clarity, the risk documentation should be written independent who can challenge known assumptions with a questioning mind.
+To achieve clarity, the risk documentation should be written from an independent viewpoint by someone who can challenge known assumptions with a questioning mind.
 The risk writer will need input from the business, seek collaboration and guide the organization towards ownership of the final document.
 As a result, the document will be an objective piece of writing, speaking the language of the organization while being understood by the outside world.

 - deliver a consistent message,